0Villitz/web-experiments/docs/structure-and-conventions.md

 # Repository Structure and Conventions

-This document expands on the folder structure and naming conventions used in WebExperiments.
+This document expands on the folder structure and per-language naming conventions used in WebExperiments.

 ---